Interviews play a vital role in shaping your company's operations. Your employees' capabilities will directly impact your scale and success.

 What is process improvement?

-For example, instead of simply answering that process improvement is a means to improve workplace productivity and resources, add an extension with better word choice.
-You can also add how you would like to implement your ideas as well.
 With the current improvement in the field of technology and development, it is also apt to keep in mind the newly buzzing ideas of automating process documentation and other interesting tools.
-You can also touch upon these subjects to show your extended learning and interest in the field.
+Open the conversation to touch upon these subjects to see their interest in the field.

 Process improvement interview questions to ask